 It’s a fascinating — if only semibalanced — look at the notorious architect of the Hustler magazine empire that really does leave us feeling that Flynt has gone to bat for our freedoms in a way few Americans have before.
 He just kind of did it his way.

 Those who oppose him here are painted as oafish and fascist, including heavyweights of the feminist movement like Gloria Steinem.
-By contrast, Flynt, whose speech and bearing now paint him as something of a mealy-mouthed troll, is shown at every turn to be righteous, earnest and singularly patriotic.
-He makes no bones about the fact that he's a businessman out to earn a buck yet at the same time concerned that the free expression long considered an American right continues to come under increasingly heavy-handed assault.
-And he seems to care deeply about it beyond the wheelchair he has been chained to since being shot and paralyzed in 1978.
+By contrast, Flynt, whose speech and bearing now paint him as something of a mealy-mouthedcq troll, is shown at every turn to be righteous, earnest and singularly patriotic.
+He makes no bones about the fact that he’s a businessman out to earn a buck yet at the same time concerned that the free expression long considered an American right continues to come under increasingly heavy-handed assault.
+And he seems to care deeply about it beyond the wheelchair he has been chained to since being shot and paralyzed in a 1978 assassination attempt.

-As we've seen repeatedly during the course of the past 30 years, Flynt is an endless object of fascination, not to mention contempt and revulsion.
-There was of course the 1996 Milos Forman film "The People vs. Larry Flynt."
-But Flynt also happens to be a master media manipulator who more recently drew press for his $1 million offer to anyone who provided information on members of Congress involved in extramarital hanky-panky — it resulted in a couple of full-on humiliations and resignations.
-Love him or despise him, Flynt has long been about honesty and candor if not quite integrity.
+As we’ve seen repeatedly over the course of the past 30 years, Flynt is an endless object of fascination, not to mention contempt and revulsion.
+There was of course the 1996 Milos Forman film “The People vs. Larry Flynt,” which starred Woody Harrelson as Larry and Courtney Love as his colorful wife Althea.
+But Flynt also happens to be a master media manipulator who more recently drew press for his $1 million offer to anyone who provided information on members of Congress involved in extramarital hanky-panky — and that resulted in a couple of full-on humiliations and resignations.
+Love him or despise him, Flynt has long been about honesty and candor, if not quite integrity.
 He fights for what he believes in even to the point of being imprisoned.